Friedrich Ebert: November Revolution

-Meanwhile, Prince Max had failed to convince Emperor Wilhelm II, who was at the army headquarters at Spa, Belgium, of the need to abdicate.
+Meanwhile, Prince Maximilian of Baden had failed to convince Emperor Wilhelm II, who was at the army headquarters at Spa, Belgium, of the need to abdicate.
 Wilhelm had resigned himself to the loss of the imperial crown, but still thought he could remain king of Prussia.
 However, under the imperial constitution, the imperial crown was tied to the Prussian crown.
-When Max failed to convince him of the unreality of giving up one crown and not the other, he unilaterally and untruthfully announced that Wilhelm had in fact abdicated both titles and that the Crown Prince had agreed to relinquish his right of succession.
+When Maximilian failed to convince him of the unreality of giving up one crown and not the other, he unilaterally and untruthfully announced that Wilhelm had in fact abdicated both titles and that the Crown Prince had agreed to relinquish his right of succession.
 The following morning Wilhelm went into exile the Netherlands, where he signed a formal abdication statement on 28 November.

-Shortly after Prince Max's announcement, the SPD leadership arrived at the chancellery and Ebert asked the chancellor to hand over the government to him.
-After a short meeting of the cabinet, Prince Max resigned and, in a move that was unconstitutional because only the emperor could appoint a chancellor, handed his office over to Ebert, who thus became chancellor of Germany and minister president of Prussia.
+Shortly after Prince Maximilian's announcement, the SPD leadership arrived at the chancellery and Ebert asked the chancellor to hand over the government to him.
+After a short meeting of the cabinet, Prince Max resigned and, in an unconstitutional move because only the emperor could appoint a chancellor, handed his office over to Ebert, who thus became chancellor of Germany and Minister President of Prussia.
 He was the first socialist, the second politician and the second commoner to hold either office.
-Ebert left the government of Prince Max mostly unchanged but appointed SPD members as Prussian Minister of War and military commander of the Berlin area.
+Ebert left the government of Prince Maximilian mostly unchanged but appointed SPD members as Prussian Minister of War and military commander of the Berlin area.

 Ebert's first action as chancellor was to issue a series of proclamations asking the people to remain calm, stay out of the streets and to restore peace and order.
 It failed to work.
 Ebert then had lunch with Scheidemann at the Reichstag and, when given the opportunity to do so, refused to speak to the masses gathered outside.
-Scheidemann however seized upon the opportunity, and in hopes of forestalling whatever the Communist leader Karl Liebknecht planned to tell his followers at the former royal palace, proclaimed Germany a republic.
+Scheidemann, however, seized upon the opportunity, and in hopes of forestalling whatever the Communist leader Karl Liebknecht planned to tell his followers at the former royal palace, proclaimed Germany a republic.
 A furious Ebert promptly reproached him: "You have no right to proclaim the Republic!"
-By this he meant that the decision on the form of government was to be left to an elected national assembly.
-Later that day, Ebert asked Prince Max to stay on as regent, but was refused.
+By this, he meant that the decision on the form of government was to be left to an elected national assembly.
+Later that day, Ebert asked Prince Max to stay on as regent, but he was refused.